GajaNen/urgent_triage_rag_assistant/README.md

 > bleeding from a ruptured ectopic pregnancy (ESI Handbook, Decision Point
 > B, "high-risk situation" list).

-Behind the scenes: the query is embedded/keyword-searched against the knowledge base, the top-matching passages are put in the LLM's context, and the LLM is instructed to only answer using that context (or say "I don't know" / decline off-topic questions).
+The query is embedded/keyword-searched (depends on the retrieval method used) against the knowledge base, the top-matching passages are put in the LLM's context, and the LLM is instructed to only answer using that context (or say "I don't know" / decline off-topic questions).
 See [docs/pipeline.md](docs/pipeline.md)